jaxyfury/Ambariops/docs/blueprint.md

 11. **Future-ready hooks:**
     - Leave placeholders and context for integrating AI-powered features later (e.g., recommendations, smart alerts)
-    - Add telemetry hooks for user interaction tracking (no real backend, just stubs)
+    - Add telemetry hooks for user interaction tracking (stubbed with no backend integration initially)
     - Prepare for multi-language and accessibility-first growth

 12. **Do NOT include:**